Redlegged earth mite

 Cultural control

-Clean fallowing and controlling weeds, particularly broadleaf weeds like capeweed, pre- and post- sowing, can also act to reduce mite numbers as they provide important breeding sites for RLEM.
-Where paddocks have a history of damaging, high density RLEM populations, it is recommended that sowing pastures with a high-clover content be avoided.
+Clean fallowing and controlling weeds, particularly broadleaf weeds like capeweed, pre- and post- sowing, can also act to reduce mite numbers as they provide important breeding sites for the RLEM.
+Where paddocks have a history of damaging, high-density RLEM populations, it is recommended that sowing pastures with a high-clover content be avoided.

 Appropriate grazing management can reduce RLEM populations to below damaging thresholds.
 A shorter pasture with exposed soil will limit growth of mite populations.
-This can be an effective strategy in late spring as it reduces the amount of RLEM producing over-summering diapause eggs.
-This results in less RLEM hatching the following autumn.
+This can be an effective strategy in late spring as it reduces the amount of RLEMs producing over-summering diapause eggs.
+This results in less RLEMs hatching the following autumn.

 Acknowledgements